-This overnight running relay winds its way around and over the mountains of Western North Carolina, beginning at the Pink Beds State Park near Brevard, NC and ending 206 miles later at the Nantahala Outdoor Center in Bryson City.
+This overnight running relay winds its way around and over the mountains of Western North Carolina, beginning at the Pink Beds Picnic Area near Brevard, NC and ending 206 miles later at the Nantahala Outdoor Center in Bryson City.
+The 140 mile option begins at the Jackson County Recreation Center and also ends at the NOC.

 Runners are members of a 12-person team.
 That team is split into two vans each carrying six runners.
 Each runner will run three legs of the relay over approximately 30 hours, and each runner will run on average 18 miles.